SomndusStudio/VoiceCulture/README.md

-# SSVoiceLocalization Plugin
+# SSVoiceCulture Plugin

-**SSVoiceLocalization** is a plugin for Unreal Engine 4.27 that enables advanced handling of localized voice audio, independently from Unreal's native text localization system.
+**SSVoiceCulture** is a plugin for Unreal Engine 4.27 that enables advanced handling of localized voice audio, independently from Unreal's native text localization system.

 It introduces a new sound asset (`USSLocalizedVoiceSound`) that inherits from `USoundBase`, allowing integration into any Unreal audio system while supporting per-language audio resolution.